Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes/properties.rst

 Options to control global gravity used for physic effects.

-See the :doc:`Physics Introduction </physics/gravity>` for more information.
+See the :doc:`Physics chapter </physics/gravity>` for more information.

 Rigid Body World